solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 7. Is it possible to assign role-based permissions based on their security objectives and policies to the IoT resources such as the Hub, Edge and individual devices?

--   Yes, Azure IoT resources come with a management plane that gives you flexiblity to allow various levels of permissions to target specific roles of your IoT Infrastructure.
+-   Yes, Azure IoT resources come with a management plane that gives you flexibility to allow various levels of permissions to target specific roles of your IoT Infrastructure.

 8. Is the solution capable of being flexible in the types of reporting and alerts that can be generated based on custom logging event data?